Vervious/gpt/README.md

 > [!NOTE]
-> *Retroactive Note*.
+> *Retroactive Note 2/25*.
 Note the unhealthy obsession with shared weights between blocks, and "all layer loss".
 Eventually I will come to the conclusion that weights should not be shared, if only because it mimics a world with a much fatter MLP, which I currently think is the best way to scale.
+>
+> I thought shared weights were useful because they better fit this "combinator calculus" mode of thinking that I had (and still have).
+There, the combinators don't change, only the tokens and how they are arranged.
+I suspect that, however, in reality, for a language as expressive as English, different combinators will often be applied at every level; so while, in an ideal world, yes everyone should have the same mlp matrix, in a practical world, it makes sense to optimize the size of the mlp matrix, and distribute knowledge across combinators tailored to specific contexts (i.e. layers).

 For comparison, using vanilla GPT (but with shared weights), and all layer loss, we see by step 1100 (it is also slowly shrinking over more steps)